alexmanly/a-taste-of-chef-with-azure/README.md

 | `my-iis-webserver::provision` | The `provision` recipe will create the following azure resources: storage account, cloud service and a Window Server 2012 R2 virtual machine configured with the `default` recipe. |
 | `my-iis-webserver::destroy` | The `destroy` recipe will destroy the azure resources created in the `provision` recipe. |

-The main cookbook to in this repository is 'my-iis-webserver'.
-The 'default' recipe will install IIS and then call the 'app_checkout' recipe, which will

 ## Microsoft Azure Management Certificate installation
 To retrieve the .PFX file required, follow the steps in this great blog post from Stuart Preston (kudos to Stuart Preston for all his help):